 If the candidate, in reviewing the recommendation letters from the departmental RTP Committee, the academic unit chair/director, the College Review Committee and/or the dean, believes that a procedural error or inadequate consideration has materially affected one or more of the recommendations, he/she may present his/her concerns to the Labor Management Committee.
 The Labor Management Committee shall review the recommendations generated thus far to determine whether or not the case should be returned to the point of origin of the error for reconsideration.
-If the Labor Management Committee agrees that the case should be returned to the point of origin.
-If the Labor Management Committee does not agree that the case should be returned, the review process shall proceed as normal.
+If the Labor Management Committee agrees that the case should be returned, or is unable to achieve consensus, the case shall be returned to the point of origin of the error for reconsideration.
+If the Labor Management Committee does not agrees that the case should not be returned, the review process shall proceed as normally.